Reviews You Can Rely On

 Battery Life Up to 26 hours (claimed)

-After months of testing, the Garmin Edge 840 stands out as the best overall cycling computer.
-It offers a more intuitive user experience and a broader array of features than its predecessor, the Edge 830, which was a previous favorite amongst our testing team.
-Garmin has addressed the flaws of earlier Edge models; the navigation loads swiftly, onboard data processes quickly, and the addition of physical buttons alongside a bright touchscreen is a major advantage for wet or cold rides.
+The Garmin Edge 840 stands out as the best overall cycling computer.
+Even though its successor, the Garmin Edge 850 is available, we don't think it's much of an upgrade for most riders.
+The 840 packs a ton of advanced features, including ClimbPro, Power Guide, and more.
+Navigation is fast and efficient.
+The screen is easy to see in all conditions, and the touchscreen is simple to use, with buttons available as well.
 After months of use, the device proved to be very dependable, with no freezes or forced reboots, making it a top choice for cyclists seeking performance and reliability.
 As our lead tester concluded, “This is my pick for all-arounder champion.
 I love the small profile balanced with high performance.”

 The Edge 840 weighs a modest 3 ounces, making it an ideal option for gram-counting cyclists and mountain bikers.
-Unfortunately, its minimal size also means the screen dimensions are smaller, making it harder to view than some of the competition.
+Unfortunately, its small size also means the screen is smaller, making it harder to view than some competitors'.
 If you think this might be a problem for you, the Garmin Edge 1050 boasts a large 3.5" screen with very sharp definition.
 The 840 isn't the cheapest bike computer in the lineup, but as our head gear expert shared, “You get what you pay for with this model from Garmin.
 Whether you're a serious road cyclist or an avid mountain biker, the extensive features make this the ultimate pedal companion.

 Read more: Garmin Edge 840 review